U.S. flag

 Differential Diagnosis

-• Episodes of paroxysmal neurologic dysfunction responsive to or preventable by carbohydrate intake, especially when manifesting as alternating hemiparesis, ataxia, cognitive dysfunction, or seizures
+• Episodic paroxysmal neurologic dysfunction responsive to or preventable by carbohydrate intake, esp when assoc w/seizures, alternating hemiparesis, ataxia, or cognitive dysfunction (confusion or intellectual disability)

 Management